 Call for Views The draft outcomes were shared with equality organisations, their members, HSCP staff and partners.
-Stakeholders were

-Drop-in feedback sessions encouraged to share views in particular on; Do you feel the draft outcomes represent the priority areas for equality for the HSCP?
+Stakeholders were encouraged to share views in particular on; Do you feel the draft outcomes represent the priority areas for equality for the HSCP?
 Is there any specific action you would like to see taken to meet the outcomes.
 Are there any gaps?
-Drop in Microsoft Teams sessions were promoted with equality organisations, staff and partners to encourage open discussion, comment and suggestions on the draft outcomes.
-Continued engagement with equality groups via the Glasgow Equality Forum Individual meetings were offered through the Call for Views and were available on request.
-Glasgow Disability Alliance, Glasgow Women's Voluntary Sector Network and Glasgow Voluntary Sector Race Equality Network all generously gave up space on their network agendas to allow us opportunity to hear their members views.
+Drop-in feedback Drop in Microsoft Teams sessions were promoted with sessions equality organisations, staff and partners to encourage open discussion, comment and suggestions on the draft outcomes.
+Continued Individual meetings were offered through the Call for Views engagement with and were available on request. equality groups Glasgow Disability Alliance, Glasgow Women's Voluntary via the Glasgow Sector Network and Glasgow Voluntary Sector Race Equality Forum Equality Network all generously gave up space on their network agendas to allow us opportunity to hear their members views.